deborahmasibo/Amazon-Product-Reviews-Sentiment-Analysis/README.md

 To recommend to Amazon the best products to stock in order to meet the customer's taste and needs.

 #### Specific Objectives:

-To identify and analyze customer opinion on available products.
+1. To identify and analyze customer opinion on available products.

-To develop a system that seeks to forward customers feedback to the brand and predict customer sentiments.
+2. To develop a system that seeks to forward customers feedback to the brand and predict customer sentiments.

-To categorize the products’ reviews
+3. To categorize the products’ reviews.

 <!-- SUCCESS CRITERIA-->